 Panch Prayag means “Five Confluences”.
 It refers to the five confluences which take place at Vishnu Prayag, Nanda Prayag, KarnPrayag, Rudraprayag, and Devprayag respectively to form the river Ganga.

 - Nandaprayag – Alaknanda and Nandakini

-Click here to know more about Panch Prayag on the official tourism website of Uttarakhand
+To know more about Panch Prayag, visit the official tourism website of Uttarakhand

 2. TRIFED and Aadi Mahotsav

 The Aadi Mahotsav- A Celebration of the Spirit of Tribal Crafts, Culture, and Commerce is ongoing at Dilli Haat, INA, New Delhi till 15th February 2020 from 11 am to 9 pm.